Christopher Ewart-Biggs: Death

 Ewart-Biggs was killed on 21 July 1976, at age 54, when his armoured Jaguar car, part of a four-vehicle convoy on its way to the British Embassy in Dublin, was thrown into the air by a land mine planted by the IRA.
 He had been taking precautions to avoid such an incident since coming to Dublin only two weeks before.
 Among the measures he employed was to vary his route many times a week but, at a vulnerable spot on the road connecting his residence to the main road, there was only a choice between left or right.
-He chose right, and, 317 yards down the road, the IRA remotely denotated 200 pounds of explosives hidden under a culvert.
+He chose right, and, 317 yards down the road, the IRA remotely detonated 200 pounds of explosives hidden under a culvert.
 Ewart-Biggs and fellow passenger and civil servant Judith Cooke (aged 26) were killed.
 Driver Brian O'Driscoll and third passenger Brian Cubbon (the highest-ranking civil servant in Northern Ireland at the time) were injured.
 Republicans suggested Ewart-Biggs was targeted because of his intelligence connections though possibly Cubbon was the intended target.
 Two months after his murder, the IRA claimed responsibility and said that Ewart-Biggs had been sent to Dublin "to co-ordinate British intelligence activities and he was assassinated because of that."
 The British Foreign Office dismissed the claim as nonsense.

-It later emerged that the UK's Northern Ireland secretary Merlyn Rees had at the last minute been forced to cancel plans which would have placed him in the convoy.
-He was to travel to the Republic to consult with the ambassador and Irish ministers, but postponed his trip after Margaret Thatcher refused to allow Northern Ireland ministers to pair their votes in House of Commons divisions.
-Rees wrote in his memoirs, 'Northern Ireland, a Personal Perspective', that it seemed likely the IRA had known of his impending visit but were unaware of its cancellation.
+It later emerged that the UK's Secretary of State for Northern Ireland, Merlyn Rees, had at the last minute been forced to cancel plans which would have placed him in the convoy.
+He was to travel to the Republic to consult with the ambassador and Irish ministers, but postponed his trip after Margaret Thatcher refused to allow Northern Ireland ministers to pair their votes with her Opposition members in House of Commons divisions.
+Rees wrote in his memoirs, Northern Ireland, a Personal Perspective, that it seemed likely the IRA had known of his impending visit but were unaware of its cancellation.